fepitre/qubes-network-server/README.md

 # Qubes network server

-This software lets you turn your [Qubes OS 4.0](https://www.qubes-os.org/) machine into a network server, enjoying all the benefits of Qubes OS (isolation, secure inter-VM process communication, ease of use) with none of the drawbacks of setting up your own Xen server.
+This software lets you turn your [Qubes OS](https://www.qubes-os.org/) machine into a network server, enjoying all the benefits of Qubes OS (isolation, secure inter-VM process communication, ease of use) with none of the drawbacks of setting up your own Xen server.

-This release is only intended for use with Qubes OS 4.1.
-Older Qubes OS releases will not support it.
-For Qubes OS 4.0, check branch `r4.0`.

 ## Why?